iris-rod/iris-rod.github.io/OtherProjects.md

     <img src="https://github.com/iris-rod/portfolio/blob/master/img/cover_GGJ21.png?raw=true" width="50%"/>
 </p>

-If you want to play, you can download it from here: <a href="img/MustacheMeWhenImGone.zip">Download Mustache me when I'm gone</a> (Extract .zip file and play executable)
+If you want to play it, you can download it from here: <a href="img/MustacheMeWhenImGone.zip">Download Mustache me when I'm gone</a> (Extract .zip file and play executable)

 Or you can check out our submission for the GGJ (it is slightly outdated): [Global Game Jam 2021 submission page](https://globalgamejam.org/2021/games/mustache-me-when-im-gone-9)